ultralytics/ultralytics/docs/en/integrations/tensorrt.md

 - **Standalone TensorRT Runtime API**: Offers granular control, ideal for performance-critical applications.
 It's more complex but allows for custom implementation of unsupported operators.

 - **NVIDIA Triton Inference Server**: An option that supports models from various frameworks.
-Particularly suited for cloud or edge inferencing, it provides features like concurrent model execution and model analysis.
+Particularly suited for cloud or edge inference, it provides features like concurrent model execution and model analysis.

 ## Exporting YOLOv8 Models to TensorRT